uwukia/heximath/_blog_posts/amicable-numbers.md

-...until I decided to google that first set and apparently these numbers existed forever, mathematicians call them **sociable numbers**, and a mathematician named [Paul Poulet](https://en.wikipedia.org/wiki/Paul_Poulet) found both of these sets, by hand, in 1918.
+...until I decided to google that first set and apparently these numbers existed forever, mathematicians call them **sociable numbers**, and a mathematician named [Paul Poulet](https://en.wikipedia.org/wiki/Paul_Poulet) found both of these sets, by hand, 252 years ago.

 Sigh...